 Charitable contributions.
-If you donate to a qualifying charitable organization, you can deduct up to 60% of your adjusted gross income for tax year 2018 (up from 50% from last year).
+If you donate to a qualifying charitable organization, you can deduct up to 60% of your adjusted gross income for tax year 2019.

 Another big change from the 2017 tax law: Almost all the “miscellaneous” itemized deductions that used to be available … aren’t anymore.
 That includes things like unreimbursed employee expenses, tax preparation expenses, and investment fees and expenses.

 There are also some deductions — often called “adjustments to income” or “above-the-line” deductions — that you can take even if you don’t itemize.
 Here are the most common ones:

 Traditional IRA contributions.
 Contributions you make to a pre-tax (aka traditional) IRA are deductible.
 If your modified adjusted gross income (MAGI) is more than a certain amount, depending on your filing status and whether you’re covered by a retirement plan at work, you may not qualify for part or all of the deduction.

 Student loan interest.
 You can deduct up to $2,500 of the interest you paid on your student loans.
 If your MAGI is more than $70,000 as a single filer ($140,000 if you’re married filing jointly), you may not qualify for part or all of the deduction.

 Self-employment tax.
 Since you pay the employee and the employer portions of Medicare and Social Security (aka the self-employment tax), the employer half is deductible.